bswhitney/Cityworks-UICustomization-Training-Snippets/Questions from Courses.md

 * Can you change the width of the columns on a search results page?
 * What would be the best way to modify the buttons for Office and Tablet on the login screen?
 Specifically the background color of the buttons (15.4) J.P.
 CenARWat, 2/6/20
 * Is there a way to hide certain columns in a table?
 For example, on a work order page, is there a way to hide AssetID and AssetUID from the associated assets table?
 E.B.
 MilwCty, 2/6/20
+* Can Cityworks be changed to check for required fields on save, rather than just on close?
+T.H, PascoCo, 4/9/20
+* Would you use CSS to change the blue Cityworks header to red (for example working in a dev environment rather than in production)?
+T.H, PascoCo, 4/9/20
+* Can you change the search icon to be an actual button?
+T.H, PascoCo, 4/9/20

 ## Answered Questions
 **Question:** Is there a way to make a long data fields into shorter fields so you can fit another control onto the same row?